joleenchong/ObsidianNotes/Concepts/Operating Systems/06, 07 Subtopics/Page-fault trap.md

-An interrupt generated when a page needed by a process is not in memory.
+An interrupt generated when a page needed by a process is not in memory -> [[Page fault]]

 Handling procedure:
 1. Check if reference address is valid (from internal [[Process Control Block]])